huaminghuangtw/Evergreen-Notes/Permanent-Notes/advice.md

 > I am not a fool, but I respect your sincerity in asking my advice.
 I ask you though, in listening to what I say, to remember that all advice can only be a product of the man who gives it. _**What is truth to one may be disaster to another.**_ I do not see life through your eyes, nor you through mine. _**If I were to attempt to give you specific advice, it would be too much like the blind leading the blind.**_

 # On Receiving Advice

+> _“Instead of seeking feedback, you’re better off asking for advice.
+Feedback tends to focus on how well you did last time.
+Advice shifts attention to how you can do better next time.” ― Adam Grant, [Hidden Potential: The Science of Achieving Greater Things](https://www.goodreads.com/work/quotes/170223349)_

 **TL; DR** When receiving advice, focus on the general, not the specific.